 (example of multi-population selection for viSNE with each population/file combination showing the number of available events.
 Most viSNE runs will select a single population only)

-Current event count caps are 2M events on Enterprise Cytobank and 1.3M events on Premium Cytobank.
+With viSNE in Cytobank, you can include up to 2M events on Enterprise Cytobank and 1.3M events on Premium Cytobank.
 Learn more about different Cytobank offerings.